-The origin of the series begins with a man named Hideo Kojima.
+The origin of the series began with a man named Hideo Kojima.
 Today considered one of gaming’s greatest auteurs, in 1987 Kojima was the lead designer of a game called Metal Gear, which was released for the MSX2 computer in Japan.
+Kojima’s pet idea was a military game about avoiding confrontation rather than looking for it.
+Thus the stealth genre was born.

 Special-ops soldier Solid Snake was the protagonist and as he infiltrated secure military bases, guards would patrol the areas in various patterns which had to be memorized to avoid detection as you moved past them.

-The game was popular enough to be ported to several platforms and get a sequel, but it was the release of Metal Gear Solid for the PlayStation a decade later that would be Kojima’s greatest achievement.
+The game was popular enough to be ported to several platforms and get a sequel, but it was the release of Metal Gear Solid for the PlayStation a decade later that would often be called Kojima’s greatest achievement.

-Metal Gear Solid’s stealth-themed gameplay was retained from Metal Gear, but the game was even more challenging due to the realistic physics involved.
-Now guards could hear you when you made a noise so you had to be extra careful when navigating the Alaskan military base on Shadow Moses Island.
+The stealth-themed gameplay from Metal Gear was retained, but the game was even more realistic and challenging due to the physics involved.
+Now guards could hear you when you made a noise, so you had to be extra careful when navigating the Alaskan military base on Shadow Moses Island.
+Plus the PlayStation’s CD-ROM capabilities allowed for full voice-acting and an orchestral soundtrack which made the presentation just as fun as the gameplay.

-In my opinion, Snake Eater outshines both MGS and MGS2 (which is saying something).
-It is actually a prequel set in the early 1960s during the Cold War that is primarily set outdoors.
-It introduced the concept of using camouflage to hide from your opponents.
+Metal Gear Solid 3: Snake Eater (2004) was not quite as out there as MGS2, and this time players got to control a character named Snake again, so it was much more popular with the fans.
+It also outshines both MGS and MGS2 (which is saying something).
+It is actually a prequel set in the early 1960s during the Cold War that is primarily set outdoors in the wild.
+It even introduced the concept of using camouflage to hide from your opponents.

 Other great games in the series: